vacu9708/Data-structure/Priority queue/README.md

   * get() : **O(1)** [Because all that needs to be done is just get the front data]
 >As stated above, priority queue using heap is more stable than linked list in terms of time complexity while priority queue using linked list is unstable.

+## Caution
+Before heapifying, the array must be a heap tree by lifting up elements with a higher priority, which takes O(NlogN)<br>

 ## Priority queue using heap
 ~~~C++
 #include <iostream>